 This statement outlines CCNY's governance framework.
-It is not an audited part of the accounts on which the Auditors give an opinion.
+It is not an audited part of the accounts on which the Auditors give an opinion and is published as a separate document at the same time as the Financial Statements.

 2. Accounting Principles